FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 ![Dig command](images/6.png)

-The DNS we need is now in place.
+The DNS records are set to the IP record we noted down earlier, so we're good to continue.

 # FlowForge Docker Installation